giantswarm/docs/src/content/ui-api/kubectl-gs/get-releases.md

 The standard tabular output format features these columns:

 - `VERSION`: Unique identifier of the release.
-- `STATUS`: The state of the release (active, deprecated, preview, or WIP).
+- `STATUS`: The state of the release.
+Possible states are:
+  - `ACTIVE`: A stable release, fully supported.
+  - `PREVIEW`: A preview for testing purposes only, not yet considered stable.
+  - `WIP`: Work in progress, a release in development.
+  - `DEPRECATED`: Has been replaced by a successor release.
+No longer recommended.
 - `AGE`: How long ago was the release created.
 - `KUBERNETES`: The version of Kubernetes provided by this release
 - `CONTAINER LINUX`: The version of container linux provided by this release